-As fraud risks continue to evolve, everyone has a role to play in cyber security.
+As digital fraud risks continue to evolve, everyone has a role to play in cyber security.
 Here are some of the ways Interac works to protect you:

 - Bank-grade protection: Interac e-Transfer users are protected with multiple layers of security, including transaction encryption and financial institution authentication.